ImtiazKhanDS/notes/Productivity/Habits.md

      2. **Craving** : The desire or motivation for a particular outcome
      3. **Response** : The thought or action you take to form the habit
      4. **Reward** : The payoff you get from the habit
- 3. The habits that you have are the optimal way on
+ 3. What are the odds that the habits you have are the optimal way to solve problems that you face in life ?
+Very unlikely

+**Laws of behavioural change**